Link Search Menu Expand Document

 docker logs offen

-Bonus: Example docker-compose setups
+Bonus: Example compose setups

-docker-compose is an ubiquitous tool for handling multi container setups.
+Docker compose is an ubiquitous tool for handling multi container setups.
 Below you will find templates to use for deploying Offen Fair Web Analytics alongside a database.
 Alternatively, check out our template repository which we use to deploy it ourselves.

 Using a SQLite database